 Transition politics full of surprises

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday June 1, 1993
+by Phil Burgess, Unabridged from the Rocky Mountain News, June 1, 1993

 Watching the news unfold over the past week, I was reminded of a friend’s comment on the evening of February 17, following Bill Clinton’s first State of the Union Address.
 My friend, a Clinton political operative disappointed that the President had come down on the side of tax and spend rather than deficit reduction, said, “Bill Clinton is a transition president — a transition between old, Cold War politics and a new politics yet to be defined.”

 Viewed that way, much of the political turmoil we are now seeing is a new politics struggling to be born.

 Consider Ross Perot.
 After giving Bill Clinton a short honeymoon, Perot has been even more severe and more unrelenting in his assault on Clinton’s policies and character than Senate Republican leader Bob Dole.
 Result: A recent trial race pitting Perot against Clinton found that 44% would vote for Perot and 45% for Clinton — a virtual dead heat.
 The poll also shows that 14% of those who voted for Clinton last November would now vote for Perot, and 60% of the Bush voters would vote for Perot.